ohhfishal/resume-wizard/README.md

 ## Roadmap
 - [ ] Support for JSON/TOML inputs and HTML/Markdown/PDF Outputs (QoL)
 - [ ] Way to use secrets.
 Maybe outline.yaml and secret.yaml?
-With secret last thing added
+With secret last thing added.
+Return a script or set of commands to populate secrets locally?
 - [ ] Prune YAML to allow tailoring of resume's to job descriptions and website scrapping (Killer Feature)
 - [ ] Create YAML by parsing existing resumes (Easy onboarding)